 According to Andrew Cherlin, a sociology professor at Johns Hopkins University, “people with college degrees tend to wait longer to get married, thus having more financial independence to postpone marriage until they are more confident it will work.
 This translates to lower divorce rates.”
 But unfortunately, as long as there are marriages, there will be divorces.

-When both spouses agree on all the terms of a divorce, that is called a dissolution.
+When both spouses agree on all the terms of a divorce, that is called a dissolution of Marriage.
 These are usually less expensive and can take less time.
 In a dissolution, both parties mutually agree to end their marriage.
 There is no need to prove grounds to end the marriage.
-A husband and a wife need only to sign a dissolution petition which is then jointly filed in regards to property, spousal support and issues with child custody and/or child support.
+A husband and a wife need only to sign a dissolution petition which is then jointly filed regarding property, spousal support, and issues with child custody and/or child support.
 After the petition is filed, the parties must wait at least 30 days before a court hearing.
-At the court hearing, which must be held within 90 days of filing, the dissolution agreement will be reviewed and both parties must agree for the court to grant a dissolution.
+At the court hearing, which must be held within 90 days of filing, the dissolution agreement will be reviewed, and both parties must agree for the court to grant a dissolution.

 One definition of divorce is “a legal decree that ends a marriage before the death of either spouse.”
-There are two types of divorce – “no fault” and “fault-based.”
-No-fault divorce is usually based on compatibility and no one is to blame.
-Grounds could include irreconcilable differences, irremediable breakdown of the relationship or loss of affection.
+Two types of divorce are “no-fault” and “fault-based.”
+No-fault divorce is usually based on compatibility, and no one is to blame.
+Grounds could include irreconcilable differences, irremediable breakdown of the relationship, or loss of affection.

-A “fault-based divorce” could result because of adultery, abandonment, domestic violence or abuse which could mean physical, drug or alcohol.
+A “fault-based divorce” could result from adultery, abandonment, domestic violence, or abuse which could mean physical, drug, or alcohol.
 When you choose your divorce attorney, remember that they will need your full cooperation to help you help them.
-You need to be honest with them – giving them facts.
-For instance, if you are considering a “fault-based divorce,” you must have proof for any allegations that you bring forth to your attorney.
+You need to be honest with them – give them facts.
+For instance, if you are considering a “fault-based divorce,” you must have a proof for any allegations that you bring forth to your Canton divorce lawyer.
 The time limit is the same for both.

 Although it is perfectly legal to file for divorce on your own, it’s usually not a good idea.
-You might think that filing for divorce on your own will save you time and money but his is usually not the case.
-There are rules, paperwork and forms that you are probably unfamiliar with and in the end, you might end up paying more than you would have had you hired a good divorce lawyer.
+You might think that filing for divorce on your own will save you time and money, but this is usually not the case.
+There are rules, paperwork, and forms that you are probably unfamiliar with, and in the end, you might end up paying more than you would have had you hired a good divorce lawyer.

 The divorce system is complicated and unfamiliar to most people.
-Even if you think that your divorce will be amicable, the process of doing it yourself is not easy.
-Both parties must agree on everything and then you need to write down all the terms of that agreement to present to the court.
-Then of course you need to go through the court system to have your divorce approved.
+Even if you think your divorce will be amicable, doing it yourself is not easy.
+Both parties must agree on everything, and then you need to write down all the terms of that agreement to present to the court.
+Then, you must go through the court system to approve your divorce.
 There could be many obstacles you have to overcome to do this on your own.

 You need to ask yourself some questions when you are contemplating filing for divorce yourselves:

-- Is there real estate involved? – If you own a house, you’ll need to figure out who gets the property or whether it will be sold, etc.
+- Is there real estate involved? – If you own a house, you’ll need to figure out who gets the property, whether it will be sold, etc.

-- Support? – Who gets support and how much will they get and for how long?
+- Support? – Who gets support, how much will they get, and for how long?